matt-meaningfulgigs/fuckyour5things/README.md

   This password is stored only on your computer in this file.
 However, always keep your passwords and app passwords secure.

 - **recipients.txt**
   List one recipient email per line.
-If this file is missing, it defaults to `hr@opm.gov`.
+If this file is missing, it defaults to `hr@opm.gov` because that's the origin of this garbage.

 - **templates.txt**
   Enter protest template examples separated by blank lines.
 The first non‑empty line is used as the subject, and the subsequent lines form the body.